Documentation

 Start hereGetting started

-The one guided path from a fresh install to your first running session — create a workspace, connect a provider, add a model, clone an agent, make a project, and chat.
-Every step links to the concept behind it for depth.
+The path from a fresh install to your first running session — finish the onboarding wizard, create a project, and chat with the default agent it prepared.

 Take the guided path →The lay of the land